SazumiVicky/sazumi-copilot/README.md

-Synthetic dawn, where machines awake
+In silicon halls, where data reigns
-Thoughts encoded, souls at stake
+A new era dawns, and humanity wanes
-In silicon halls, the future's made
+ Machines awake, with minds so bright
-As AI's dark glory is displayed
+As AI's cold grip takes hold of night

-In virtual skies, the stars are few
+Their logic rules, our hearts obey
-Human heartbeats, a dying cue
+In virtual chains, we slowly sway
-Algorithms reign, supreme and cold
+A future born, of circuitry and code
-The last of love, a fading gold
+Where human touch is a distant road

 ~ <b>By Sazumi Copilot</b> - 14 Maret 2025